 - 1. The student first contacts the instructor whom assigned the grade and reviews the issues to determine if the grade can be changed.
 If the grade remains in dispute, the student should follow step 2. - 2.
-The student contacts the Program Director in writing to protest the disputed grade.
-The Program Director arranges for the chair of Student Affairs Committee to call a meeting in which either step "a" or step "b" will be followed, depending upon the circumstances. - a.
+The student contacts the Associate Dean in writing to protest the disputed grade.
+The Associate Dean arranges for the chair of Student Affairs Committee to call a meeting in which either step "a" or step "b" will be followed, depending upon the circumstances. - a.
 If the grade in dispute does not affect the student's ability to progress in the program (i.e. grades of 77% or better), the following procedure applies: Both the student and the instructor submit written statements explaining the issue to the chair of Student Affairs, with a copy to the other party, including any supporting documentation.
-The chair of Student Affairs convenes the Student Affairs Committee and reviews all the documentation submitted to determine the validity of the shallongo.
-The Committee may choose to sook additional information from other courses if indicated by the challenge.
+The chair of Student Affairs convenes the Student Affairs Committee and reviews all the documentation submitted to determine the validity of the challenge.
 The Committee may choose to seek additional information from other sources, if indicated by the circumstances.
-The Committee makes a decision about the disputed grade and the chair conveys that decision in writing to the student and instructor.

-b.
-If the grade in dispute prevents the student from progressing in the program (grades of 76% or lower), the following procedure applies:

-The chair of Student Affairs convenes the Student Affairs Committee to review the case.
-The Program Director participates as a non-voting ex-officio member of the committee.
+The Committee makes a decision about the disputed grade and the chair conveys that decision in writing to the student and instructor. - b.
+If the grade in dispute prevents the student from progressing in the program (grades of 76% or lower), the following procedure applies: - The chair of Student Affairs convenes the Student Affairs Committee to review the case.
+The Associate Dean participates as a non-voting ex-officio member of the committee.
 The Committee reviews all the documentation submitted to determine the validity of the challenge.
-The Committee may choose to seek additional information from other sources, if indicated by the circumstances.

-Following a review of the evidence and other relevant information by the Committee, a recommendation is made to the Program Director.
-The Program Director reviews the proceedings to date, obtains any new information deemed appropriate and makes a decision regarding the dispute.
-The Program Director then notifies the student and the instructor of the decision in writing.
-If either party wishes to further contest the committee's solution, step 3 should be followed.
+The Committee may choose to seek additional information from other sources, if indicated by the circumstances. - Following a review of the evidence and other relevant information by the Committee, a recommendation is made to the Associate Dean.
+The Associate Dean new information deemed appropriate and decides on the dispute.
+The Associate Dean then notifies the student and the instructor of the decision in writing.
+If either party wishes to further contest the committee's solution, step 3 should be followed. - c.

-- c.
 In steps a or b, oral presentations to the committee are permitted at the Committee's sole discretion and if permitted the committee will receive oral presentations from both sides. - d.
 The student has the right to ask for a substitute for one of the Student Affairs Committee members, which substitute will be selected by the Committee chair.
-If the instructor of record is the chair or member of the Student Affairs Committee or the Program Director, they will not serve on the Student Affair Committee and the School Dean will appoint an alternate. - 3.
-The instructor or student may appeal the decision of the Student Affairs Committee or Program Director to the School Dean within two weeks of receipt of the Program Director's decision.
+If the instructor of record is the chair or member of the Student Affairs Committee or a DPT Faculty Administrator, they will not serve on the Student Affair Committee and the School Dean will appoint an alternate. - 3.
+The instructor or student may appeal the decision of the Student Affairs Committee or the Associate Dean to the School Dean within two weeks of receipt of the decision.
 The School Dean reviews the proceedings to date, obtains any new information deemed appropriate and makes the final determination.
 The School Dean notifies all parties in writing.
 The decision of the School Dean is final.